 supervise a shop

 work in customer service

 be a warranty administrator or

 Keep up with technology

-Kirtland’s instructors are ASE Master Certified Technicians with a ton of industry experience.
+Kirtland’s automotive technology instructors are ASE Master Certified Technicians with a ton of industry experience.
 They use updated curriculum and state-of-the-art equipment to keep pace with changing technology.

-The program is ASE/NATEF certified in eight major areas of training, including diesel automotive engines.
-Your Automotive Technologies credits will seamlessly transfer to four-year colleges and universities.
+The auto tech program is ASE/NATEF certified in eight major areas of training, including diesel automotive engines.
+Your Automotive Technology credits will seamlessly transfer to four-year colleges and universities.